 Tickets & Details

-Tickets are on sale now.
-Showtime is 8:00 PM.
+Tickets are on sale now, with an 8:00 PM showtime.

 The Machine | Penn’s Peak | 325 Maury Road, Jim Thorpe, PA | Saturday, June 20, 2026 | 8:00 PM